Finite-Memory Strategies in POMDPs with Long-Run Average Objectives: Model and statement of results

-The term $\gamma_{\infty}^{p_1}(\sigma)$ is the long-term payoff given by strategy $\sigma$ and $v_{\infty}(p_1)$ is the optimal long-term payoff, called \textit{value}, defined as the supremum payoff over all strategies.
-For simplicity, denote $\m{\gamma}^k_{\sigma} = \m{\gamma}^{\delta_k}_{\sigma}$ and $\m{E}^k_{\sigma} = \m{E}^{\delta_k}_{\sigma}$, for every $k \in K$. \begin{Remark} In literature, the concept of strategy that we defined is often called \textit{pure strategy}, by contrast with \textit{mixed strategies}, that use randomness.
-By Kuhn's theorem, enlarging the set of pure strategies to mixed strategies does not change $v_{\infty}$ (see \cite{VZ16} and \cite{F96}), and thus does not change our results.
-Moreover, $v_\infty$ coincides with the limit of the value of the $n$-stage problem and $\lambda$-discounted problem, as well as the uniform value and weighted uniform value (see \cite{RSV02,R11,RV16,VZ16}). \end{Remark} \begin{Definition} A POMDP is called \textit{blind MDP} if the signal set is a singleton. \end{Definition} Thus, in a blind MDP, the decision-maker does not get any relevant signal at any time, and a strategy is simply an infinite sequence of actions $(a_1,a_2,\dots) \in A^{\m{N}}$.
+\begin{Remark} In the literature, the concept of strategy that we defined is often called \emph{pure strategy}, by contrast with \emph{behavior strategies} that use randomness by allowing strategies of the form $\sigma \colon \cup_{m \geq 1} \mathcal{H}_m \to \Delta(\mc{A})$.
+By Kuhn's theorem, enlarging the set of pure strategies to behaviour strategies does not change $v_{\infty}$ (see \cite{VZ16, F96}), and thus does not change our results. \end{Remark}